 The aura of tradition is felt as soon as one enters the historic New Orleans Athletic Club.
 Its elegant 222 North Rampart Street home erected in 1929 is a far cry from the Club’s modest beginnings.

 The Early Years

 The Club was conceived in the youthful mind of J.C.
-Aleix, who, together with other young men, had seen the swanky Hammersley’s gymnasium on St. Charles Street, decided to build a gym of their own in the back yard of the Aleix’s home.
+Aleix, who with other young men, had seen the swanky Hammersley’s gymnasium on St. Charles Street and decided to build a gym of their own in the back yard of the Aleix’s home.
 They were enthusiastic young gymnasts eager to encourage among the young men who lived below Canal Street an opportunity to gain the many physical advantages which gymnastic exercises offered and master the technique of horizontal and parallel bars.

 The two gymnastic apparatus were built by hand of oak and installed at the home of J.C.
 Aleix.
 From that, the 2nd day of September 1872, the Club continued to grow.
 J.C.
 Aleix became the first president.
 Dues were fixed at 50 cents monthly.
 A 35 cent assessment was levied for a bucket of water and dipper when the occasion demanded it.

 The Club’s constitution was a unique draft that the young men all decided was a masterpiece: “The name of this Club is the INDEPENDENT GYMNASTIC CLUB and shall not under any circumstances consist of more than fourteen members.
 The President must have a gentlemanly deportment carried on at all meetings and show no partiality; also to see that the Rules and Regulations are strictly enforced.”